 ... while children are valued, they are simply not valued enough.

 Professors Fiona Stanley, Sue Richardson and Sue Prior in 2005 in their seminal book, 'Children of the Lucky Country?
 How Australian society has turned its back on children and why children matter,' challenged Australia to, '...put children in the centre of our society, (and)encourage a cultural change in Australian society towards greater equality and opportunity for our children.'
-(51 traumatised children affected by family violence in the Kimberley and pointed to the need for society to more explicitly assume responsibility for all children, because it is, '... a societal issue, when we are wanting healthy human beings for the future.'52 recognise that protecting children is everyone's business and that parents, communities, governments, non-government organisations and businesses all have a role to play.53
+'49 traumatised children affected by family violence in the Kimberley and pointed to the need for society to more explicitly assume responsibility for all children, because it is, '... a societal issue, when we are wanting healthy human beings for the future.'50